menandmice/micetro_docs/guides/implementation/running_micetro.rst

   "mmcentral –v", "Displays version information" "mmcentral –h", "Displays available command line options for Men&Mice Central"

-Men&Mice Controllers
+Micetro Controllers
 ^^^^^^^^^^^^^^^^^^^^

-The Men&Mice DNS Server Controller runs as a service and you can start and stop the Server Controller using the Services application.
-You can also control the Men&Mice DNS Server Controller using these command line options:
+The Micetro DNS Server Controller runs as a service and you can start and stop the Server Controller using the Services application.
+You can also control the Micetro DNS Server Controller using these command line options:

 .. csv-table::
   widths: 30, 70

-  "mmremote –i", "Installs the Men&Mice DNS Server Controller as a service" "mmremote –u", "Uninstalls the Men&Mice DNS Server Controller" "mmremote –start", "Starts the Men&Mice DNS Server Controller service" "mmremote –stop", "Stops the Men&Mice DNS Server Controller service" "mmremote –v", "Displays version information" "mmremote –h", "Displays available command line options for the Men&Mice DNS Server Controller"
+  "mmremote –i", "Installs the Micetro DNS Server Controller as a service" "mmremote –u", "Uninstalls the Micetro DNS Server Controller" "mmremote –start", "Starts the Micetro DNS Server Controller service" "mmremote –stop", "Stops the Micetro DNS Server Controller service" "mmremote –v", "Displays version information" "mmremote –h", "Displays available command line options for the Micetro DNS Server Controller"